Learning center"Four features of the Assistant API you aren't using - but should"Learn more

 Next steps for Pinecone serverless

-Today, we are proud to release Pinecone serverless in public preview for all our customers and anyone who wishes to gain up to 50x cost savings and a first-of-its-kind vector database that takes ease of use to the next level.
+Today, we are proud to release Pinecone serverless in public preview for all our customers and anyone who wishes to gain a first-of-its-kind vector database that takes ease of use to the next level.

 The initial release optimizes for ease of use, the ability to ingest and query data across orders of magnitude in scale, and obtain high search quality at low cost.